How to fix a laptop keyboard not working on Windows 10

 2. Key damaged

-3. Keyboard cable with bad connection
+3. Keyboard cable with a bad connection

 Please open the laptop and reconnect the keyboard cable.

-Some keyboard keys input incorrect
+Some keyboard keys are input incorrectly

 1. Choose the correct keyboard layout

-Go to Start > Control Panel > Regional & Languages, Click the Languages tab then the Details tab.
+Go to Start > Control Panel > Regional & Languages; click the Languages tab, then the Details tab.
 This will open a dialogue where you can select the keyboard layout.

 2. Check the NumLock key.